Compiling SFML with CMake

 doc |

 Generates the API documentation.
-This target is available only if the SFML_BUILD_DOC option is enabled.
+This target is available only if SFML_BUILD_DOC is enabled.

 |